MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/upgrade-support-hosted-to-inherited.md

 ---
 title: Customizations preserved or ignored with the clone of Hosted XML to Inheritance
-titleSuffix: VSTS
+titleSuffix: Azure DevOps Services
-description: Describes the set of customizations that are preserved versus those that are ignored when upgrading a Hosted XML process to Inheritance in Visual Studio Team Services ms.technology: devops-agile ms.prod: devops ms.assetid:
+description: Describes the set of customizations that are preserved versus those that are ignored when upgrading a Hosted XML process to Inheritance in Azure DevOps Services ms.technology: devops-agile ms.prod: devops ms.assetid: